iktakahiro/slackpy/README.rst

 slackpy
 =======

-slackpy is simple and useful `Slack`_ client library for logging.
+A Simple and Human Friendly `Slack`_ Client for Logging.

 Use Case
 --------